dmbarbour/awelon/AboutABC.md

 ### Conventions for Defining Symbols in ABC (Do not!)

-Several times, I've been tempted to support user-defined extensions to ABC from within ABC.
-Each time, I determine this is a bad idea.
-It seems too easy to forget why.

-An example mechanism might expressed as:
+Several times, I've been tempted to support a user-defined symbol extension from within ABC.
+Each time, I determine this is a very bad idea.
+However, it seems easy to forget why.
+An example mechanism considered was:

-        d :: N(c) * ([x→y] * e) → e  -- DO NOT
+        : :: N(c) * ([x→y] * e) → e  -- DO NOT
           where `c` is a UTF-8 character
-          and the block is the new meaning of that codepoint
+          and the block contains meaning of that codepoint

-This is a bad idea because abstraction becomes implicit, detecting cycles is difficult, scoping is unclear, there are security concerns regarding the guessability of user-defined symbols.
-Easy answers, such as scoping based on blocks, often hinder equational reasoning and valuable semantic properties.
-We must also address new problems, such as symbol maintenance and update, or what it means to compose two subprograms that define the same symbol.
+Using a capability to define capability texts is similarly awful.
+This feature is a bad idea because:

+* preventing or detecting cycles is difficult
+* scoping properties are unclear, esp. with blocks and composition
+* becomes implicit form of abstraction, more than one way to do it
+* tracking dictionary context hinders reuse and equational reasoning
+* issues regarding symbol maintenance and update
+* concerns for security: distrusted software can guess common symbols

-The issues don't depend on the mechanism.
-Using a capability to define capability texts is just as bad.
-However, these problems arise due to the interaction of definitions with blocks, streaming code, and mutually distrustful software components.
-Definitions are a problem when they are embedded in the same semantic layer as ABC.
+I believe these problems arise due to the interaction of definitions with blocks, streaming code, and mutually distrustful software components.
+However, if we pushed definitions into a lower semantic layer than ABC - e.g. a form of shorthand or compression - I think it will be okay.
+This possibility is discussed below.

-We can safely use definitions in *separate* semantic layers.
-For example, AO (above ABC) defines words.
-An ABC stream serializer (below ABC) could also use a dictionary of definitions as a form of shorthand or compression.
-We can regain most benefits of definitions.

-## Future of ABC
+## Future Development: Awelon Bytecode Deflated (ABCD)

 ABC isn't frozen.
-As projects, applications, and frameworks are developed, I expect to learn that a few changes might simplify static analysis, improve optimizability, or eliminate much repetitive code.
+As projects, applications, and frameworks are developed, I expect to learn that a few changes might simplify static analysis, improve optimizability, or eliminate some repetitive code.
 Such scenarios will eventually lead to careful evolution of ABC. *The future of ABC is data-driven design.*

-I do have some hypotheses regarding where future change might be appreciated:

-* extra conditions; quick test for natural number, text
-* dedicated encoding for folds to simplify termination analysis
-* extend math operators for vectors and matrices
-* convenient assertions for confinment or purity of blocks
-* maybe separate `?` into smaller components (partial distrib, left apply)
-* potentially remove `* e` from `LZRWVC` operators.
-* maybe full-ordering operator instead of multiple `<` comparisons

-But I'd like to know, rather than guess.
-It will take a large body of useful code to learn where the greatest benefits are obtained.
-Fortunately, so long as ABC retains its nature as a secure, tacit concatenative bytecode, it should not be difficult to systematically rewrite ABC from one version to another.
+To help address performance, analysis, and code repetition concerns - assuming code that can be expressed in ABC normally - I'm contemplating a language ABCD (Awelon Bytecode Deflated) that extends ABC with a dictionary mapping unused characters to common sequences of ABC.

+I will take a very large corpus of ABC paragraphs, covering thousands of projects, to systematically discover common subprogram sequences that would be excellent targets for compression.
+This is more challenging than traditional compression: the possibility exists to rearrange code a little to factor out common structure.

+Of the strongest candidates for compression, I would seek sequences with relatively simple types that can be comprehended and documented by humans, and that seem promising to simplify static analysis or performance if treated as primitives.
+For example, we might optimize encodings for maps and folds over a list, addending lists, testing whether a value is a natural number or positive integer, extracting a record from an association list, addition and multiplication of matrices.

+If this works as well as I hope, then ABCD will become a very effective language for streaming, interpreters, and compilers, while retaining ABC's simple semantics, security, and tacit concatenative structure.
+ABC would remain the small, trusted kernel targeted for constructive proofs.
+ABC can be translated to ABCD easily enough by simple parsing or rewrite techniques, and the converse is even easier.

+The extension of ABCD would be an incremental effort, with attention to newly popular data structures and design patterns.
+This will be a slow process, guided by consideration for overheads of language updates and larger dictionaries.
+Those overheads include costs for upgrading existing systems, plus the costs associated with keeping a larger dictionary for operations that are progressively more rare and specialized.
+I.e. UTF-8 supports over a million characters, but I doubt we'll ever want million element lookup tables.
+However, in two octets, UTF-8 supports two thousand characters.
+I expect we could do a great deal of good for a wide variety of problem domains with a library of two thousand common functions!

+I currently favoring the following constraints for future development:

+* single octet codes reserved for very rare core ABC extensions
+* higher codes will be utilized by ABCD, initially within two octets
+* esoteric C0 and C1 to be avoided, or leveraged for out-of-band comms
+* ABCD supports extensions for inference, performance, compression
+* ABC only extended for new core features that can't otherwise be modeled

+ABCD can be leveraged together with external `{#secureHash}` lookups plus streaming compression algorithms below UTF-8.
+Secure hash lookups are great for project specific libraries or templates, and they support cached compilation.
+Streaming compression is excellent great for communicating large amounts of text for human perusal or embedded DSLs, or for compressing capabilities and annotations that appear repeatedly.

+Between these techniques and sequence interpretation, I believe ABC can be very performance competitive for streaming data and control, while retaining nice syntactic and semantic properties.

+## Ambiguous Awelon Bytecode (AMBC)

+Ambiguous ABC (AMBC), is an extension to ABC to directly express AO's ambiguity feature.
+Essentially, ABC is extended with `(|)`, which are used exactly as they are in AO.
+E.g. `vr(wl|>M)c` has two potential meanings - the left always swaps two values, the right conditionally swaps them.
+In AO, this ambiguity becomes an asset for rapid prototyping, exploratory programming, adaptive code, and incremental refinement.

+The choice of meanings is not deterministic, but is constrained by typeful context and guided by heuristics.
+The set of meanings is always finite, but potentially intractable - e.g. it is trivial to construct short AMBC programs that represent spaces of 2^100 ABC programs.
+There are useful techniques for searching large spaces: hill climbing, repeated local search, genetic programming, etc..

+My intuition is that AMBC is not very suitable for streaming code.
+The typeful context to disambiguate earlier options are often unavailable until later in the stream.
+This might be an area worth exploring, but in general AMBC should not be accepted outside of special programming environments.

+AMBC may be used with the ABCD dictionary or `{#secureHash}` resources.